 - Tables or charts can be used to summarize text and emphasize key points.

-- Test that your proposal is truly on one-page with a preview by printing or saving as a PDF document.
+- Test that your proposal is truly on one page with a preview by printing or saving it as a PDF document.

 The following template puts the structure and formatting together for a framework for a one-page proposal.
 Feel free to use and refine this template to build your bid and attract new business.